prashh/AWS_Deployment_EC2/README.md

 **How to cleanup:**

-  Launch the console (log in as root) and navigate to the EC2 Dashboard ,Search for the instance that you created either by the public DNS that you use to test the webapp and right click on it -> Launch State -> Terminate.
+  Launch the console (log in as root) and navigate to the EC2 Dashboard, Search for the instance that you created by the public DNS that you use to test the webapp and right click on it -> Launch State -> Terminate.